 The snow-coated plateau nestling in a distant land enchants us not only for its unique scenery, but also for the local culture and the population’s pious beliefs and uncompromised values.
 In an age when most parts of the world are troubled with noise and restlessness, we can still find purity and tranquility here.
 Buddhism was introduced into Tibet in the seventh century and steadily gained influence until Buddhist practices evolved into an integral component of the Tibetans’ daily life.
 The Buddhist influences are evident in every aspect of the Tibetan life and festive celebrations.
 Every morning the Tibetans burn juniper leaves and fragrant branches in home-made “aromatic pagoda” to pray for the safety and happiness of family members.
 Before or after breakfast, they will make prayers by walking around the stupas, temples, palaces, holy mountains, holy trees or other holy locations.
 On religious festivals or the eighth, fifteenth and thirtieth day of a month in the Tibetan calendar, the Tibetans visit any holy places in their neighborhood to add butter to the ever-burning lamps and make prayers to the Buddha.
 Some pilgrims even start barefooted and known at every step until they reach the Potala Palace or the Jokhang Monastery hoping that the Buddha can answer their prayers.

-Alpine Exodus is similar to a local tour operator with specialize in arranging attractive travel, tour programs.
-We are with great responsibility, professional know-how, and passion for innovation.
+Alpine Exodus specializes in arranging attractive travel itinerary and tour programs with great ranges of choice on tour costs.
+We are with fully responsibile, professional know-how, and passion for innovation.

-If this is something that may be of interest to you, then please don’t hesitate to contact us anytime.
+If this is something that may be of interest to you, so please don’t hesitate to contact us anytime.

 This trip is a complete exploration of the mythical Lhasa city as well as the Yeti’s favorite home – the site of Mt.
 Everest Base Camp, the north side in Tibet.
 It is a tour that truly roams around the …